 Allow.
 Embrace the emotion with loving acceptance.

-Identify what you're feeling.
+Identify what you're feeling; putting a name to the feeling helps to regulate emotions.
 And if the emotion keeps churning, it's time to soothe yourself.

 One way to self-calm is to go for a walk.
 Or practice deep breathing.
 Another is to journal as mentioned previously.
 Once you calm down, it's time to decipher what your emotions are telling you.